 As someone with a dangerous habit for having ideas, I have to remind myself that normally, I am the non-executive chairman – so my job is to lead the board and not the organisation.
 I have learnt from both sides of the chairman/CEO fence, the importance in the chemistry and relationship between the CEO and the chairman.
 I am a great fan of the book Leading the Board by my good friend and colleague Andrew Kakabadse; and also of the excellent booklet A Question of Balance about the CEO-Chair relationship published by the Association of Chairs of charities and voluntary organisations.

-Chairman of the charity Carers UK.
+Chair of the charity Carers UK.

 I ran my first community campaign at the age of fifteen, when we won a battle with central government over some local authority boundaries, and I have been campaigning ever since.